 Conclusion on Cervical Radiculopathy Physical Therapy

 Pain in the neck and arms can be alarming, but like most injuries, properly diagnose, systematic treatment, and patience are the keys for a successful recovery.
-Physical therapy is highly successful for this condition, but unfortunately, in cases where the pain in the neck and arms have been ongoing for years or extremely traumatic events, further intervention may be necessary.
+Physical therapy is highly successful for this condition; but unfortunately, when neck and arm pain have gone untreated for years, or in cases of extremely traumatic events, further intervention may be necessary.

 If you want a thorough diagnose, systematic treatment, and detailed outline for improvement from your neck and arm pain, schedule a complimentary Success Session today and return to enjoying all the activities you love in Santa Clara and the Bay Area today!

 - Young IA, Pozzi F, Dunning J, Linkonis R, Michener LA.
 Immediate and Short-term Effects of Thoracic Spine Manipulation in Patients With CervicalRadiculopathy: A Randomized Controlled Trial.
 J Orthop Sports Phys Ther.
 2019 May;49(5):299-309. doi: 10.2519/jospt.2019.8150.
 Epub 2019 Apr 25.